Methamphetamine Addiction

 What to do if you suspect someone is overdosing on Meth:

 Acting fast is key for the survival of anyone who has overdosed.
-If you have Narcan (naloxone), this can help revive the patient while waiting for help to arrive.[5]
 Call 911 and stay with the person until paramedics take over.
 If the person isn’t breathing, perform CPR.

 Dangers of Long-Term Methamphetamine Use